 Dr. Jane E. Matson was a Professor of Counselor Education at CSULA from 1958-1980.
 She was a U.S. Navy veteran and became a licensed psychologist who served as Counseling Psychologist for the Veterans Administration in Los Angeles after World War II.
 She was a specialist in counselor training and coordinated the CSULA Community College Training Program, served as Chair of the Commission on Junior College Student Personnel Programs, founded the first federally funded institute to train community college student personnel workers, and developed a community college curriculum for the Educational Testing Service in Princeton, NJ.

 Eligibility: CSULA full time graduate student working toward a degree in Counselor Education or other area of counseling or social service preferred.
-Completion of at least one 500-level course.
+Classified Graduate Standing.
 Evidence of university and/or community service.
 Minimum GPA 3.5.

 William E. Lloyd Memorial Fellowship